ryan-mcxx/home-assistant-onebusaway/README.md

 into Home Assistant.

 ## Install
-First, you need to know the stop ID that you are interested in.
-You should be able to find this from your transit agency's page.
 Use HACS and add as a custom repo.
 Once the integration is installed go to your integrations and add the OneBusAway integration.
 It will prompt you for some configuration parameters:

+url: don't change
+token: request an API key from [Sound Transit](https://www.soundtransit.org/help-contacts/business-information/open-transit-data-otd)
+id: Use [Puget Sound OneBusAway](https://pugetsound.onebusaway.org/) map to zoom in and identify the stop you are interested in and select it, and view schedule.
+The id will be in the url of that link.

+There must be routes scheduled to arrive during setup, otherwise it will not complete.
 -

 ## Supported